-AFC WOMEN'S CHAMPIONSHIP QUALIFYING ROUND VIETNAM | 2005
+AFC WOMEN'S CHAMPIONSHIP QUALIFYING ROUND

 Beginning in 2006, the four previous Semi-finalists would now all receive byes.
 This system remained in place for 2008 and increased its number of byes in 2010, which saw five teams automatically qualify for the eight-team tournament.
-However, since 2010, the trend has gone the other direction, giving more opportunities to teams in the qualifying rounds.
-From four byes in 2014, three in 2018, the most recent 2022 edition saw the AFC reserve eight slots for Qualifiers in the 12-team competition.
+However, since 2010, the trend has gone the other direction with four byes in 2014 and, in the most recent edition in 2018, reduced to three.
+For the 19th edition, hosts Jordan qualified but also played the qualifying rounds to gain match experience.

 The impact of introducing qualifying rounds was immediate on the pitch as the average goal differential dropped from nearly 5.5 to just over 3.1 goals between teams per match.
 That trend continued over the next editions with 2010 being one of the closest tournaments on the scoring sheet since the first three tournaments 30 years earlier.
 Intriguingly, since the qualifying round was introduced, the winner of the final tournament has never been the top scoring team.
 That correlation was almost unbreakable over the first 14 editions of the tournament with 12 champions also holding the scoring record.
 In terms of the 'club of the five', the traditional hegemony of China PR, Chinese Taipei, Korea Republic, DPR Korea and Japan which dominated the near 20-year period from 1986 until 2003 finally weakened.
-From the 15th edition in 2006 until the most recent 2022 tournament in India, the dominant group has seen Australia displace Chinese Taipei, Thailand return to its former glory in 2018 with a fourthplace finish and podium newcomers, the Philippines, shared third place in 2022.
-The last six finals have all been decided by one goal or penalties, demonstrating how tight the competition has become at the top end.
+From the 15th edition in 2006 until the most recent 2018 tournament in Jordan, the dominant group has seen Australia displace Chinese Taipei and Thailand return to its former glory with a fourth-place finish in 2018.
+The last five finals have all been decided by one goal or penalties, demonstrating how tight the competition has become at the top end.

-Another interesting trend between 2006 and 2022 was the rise and fall of bookings.
+Another interesting trend between 2006 and 2018 was the rise and fall of bookings.
 To put this into broader historical context, the 1991 edition produced only seven bookings (no expulsions) over 20 matches.
 The 10th edition in 1995 saw double the 1991 numbers with 14 yellow cards and one red over 19 games.
 The figures rose again two years later at the 1997 tournament where 20 cautions (no reds) were given.
 Notwithstanding the increase since 1991, these figures averaged just around one booking per match and as the 1996 AFC Disciplinary Committee noted, 'the women have the best disciplinary record'.
-Similarly, the 1995 and 1997 tournaments averaged one caution per match.
-While there was no data recovered for the three editions between 1999-2003, there was an interesting change in the 2006-22 era.
-For the first time the average number of bookings per match (for the editions where data was recovered) increased with China PR leading the yellow card tallies in four of the five most recent tournaments.
-Referees who had only issued 1.2 cautions per match in 2006 soon were giving more than two yellows per game, with teams averaging over four bookings during the tournament by the 2010 edition.
-After decreasing in 2014 and again in 2018 - to 1.8 and 1.2 cautions per game - the number of cautions rose slightly in the most recent edition.
-Despite that increase, at 1.5 cautions per match in 2022 the women's game still remains less aggressive than the men's, as evidenced by the AFC Asian Cup UAE 2019TM which averaged 3.7 yellow cards per match.
+While there was no data recovered for the three editions between 1999-2003, there was a significant change in the 2006-18 era.
+For the first time the average number of bookings per match (for the editions where data was recovered) increased, with yellow cards rising to more than two per match and teams averaging over four cautions during the course of the tournament.
+China PR led the yellow card tallies in three of the five most recent tournaments, while they led or were tied for the most red cards in three of the five editions from 2006 to 2018.
+Whether this was a product of a renewed balance in the competition (parallel to the decreasing average goal differential between teams per match) is hard to pinpoint.
+One thing is sure, the 16th, 17th and 18th editions of the AFC Women's Asian CupTM were some of the most competitive and intense.